DofE Expedition Training Resources

 This excel file has protected cells that the user cannot edit without keying in a password to prevent accidental deletion of formulas.
 If you would like to know the password so you can edit it further then please ask.

-This is version 3.1 updated in May 2012 after help from Thomas Gaffney who has made it easier to add more rows and made the formula for the time allowed for height gained much more elegant.
+Credit is due to Thomas Gaffney who has made it easier to add more rows and made the formula for the time allowed for height gained much more elegant.
 And Andrew Preston who has made it look much nicer buy hiding all the zero's of unused rows.

 Version 3.3 - June 2013

 Same route card as above but in PDF format (not editable).